Marriage (Same-Sex Couples) Act 2013

 The church, however, has to recognise the legality of same-sex marriages but also has to recognise that there is now a dissonance between it and the State’s view.
-The bishops have now published a report to them from the church’s Doctrinal Commission on the matter and it will be discussed by members of the Church in Wales Governing Body at its meeting in April.

 Should the Governing Body decide in the future that the church should solemnise same-sex marriages and the bishops propose a Canon to that effect, the Lord Chancellor is obliged to bring measures to change the law to make that possible.

 In the meantime, clergy who seek themselves to enter into same-sex marriages risk doing something which is not consonant with the teaching they have bound themselves to uphold and live out and therefore should consult with their bishop at the earliest opportunity for guidance and pastoral support.

 The bishops, however remain committed to a church which both reflects the welcome of Christ and affirms the dignity of all people.